 Slips, trips & falls

-Slips, trips, and falls put workers at risk of sprains, strains, bruises, concussion, and fractures.
+Slips, trips, and falls put workers at risk of sprains, strains, bruises, concussions, and fractures.
 Falls often result from slipping or tripping.

 Slips happen where there is not enough grip or traction between the footwear and the walking surface.
 This can be a result of water, oil, grease, or dust on the floor.
 Loose rugs or mats, floors with varying traction, and the wrong footwear can also cause slips.